seisvelas/Buho/README.md

   !=  var 5
 goto @begin

-// this program displays the numbers 1 through five successfully in Womb!
+// this program displays the numbers 1 through five successfully using Rosario!
 ```